Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it retrieves audit trail of field changes for a ticket with concrete examples.
-However, it does not explicitly differentiate from the sibling `autotask_get_ticket_history`, which could cause ambiguity.
+The description clearly states the tool retrieves the audit trail of field changes for a ticket, including specific examples like status transitions and priority edits.
+However, it does not differentiate from a sibling tool named autotask_get_ticket_history, which might serve a similar purpose.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.